StartsMercury/simply-no-shading/README.md

 Simply No Shading is a [Fabric]-based [modification] (<abbr>mod</abbr>) for the [Minecraft] [client].
 This mod removes the darkening on sides or faces (also known as [shading]) to in-game objects such as blocks, clouds, and (block) entities (experimental) as illustrated below: TODO

+Disabling shading results in a brighter environment, especially to blocks.
+Similar results for blocks can be achieved using [OptiFine], though **not** recommended for underpowered hardware, and by turning `Options > Video Settings > Shaders... > (internal) > Old Lighting` to `ON`.
+A similar simple mod [Flat Lighting] achieves similar results for blocks and supports Sodium as of version [`1.2.0`].

 ## Compatibility

 Simply No Shading provides active compatibility for [BedrockIfy] and [Sodium].
 Some mods that provide or replace stuff may work such as [Enhanced Block Entities] (<abbr>EBE</abbr>), where block entities acts like blocks and are affected as such when toggling shading.